AhriFoxSnek/Kitsunetsuki/README.md

 She runs a Debian VPS hosted by [GalaxyGate](https://galaxygate.net/), with 4GB of ram.
 It costs 10$ a month, so anything above that on the Patreon goes towards either me, or for months that go below that number (has happened before), or rarely for Kitsu related artwork.

 I also run Kitsunetsuki Classic locally on a dual [CPU Intel Xeon E5-2648L v3](https://www.intel.com/content/www/us/en/products/sku/81901/intel-xeon-processor-e52648l-v3-30m-cache-1-80-ghz/specifications.html) which has 48(!) threads, and 32 GB of RAM.
 This is quite beefy specs for a Discord bot, but this is a spare PC I have in the garage for other purposes, acting as a pseudo server sometimes.
 This PC runs off **SOLAR POWER!** So if you use this version of the bot, you're being green.
-I don't run the main bot how this machine because of reliability; sometimes I might need to restart the PC for something stupid, or the power might go out and there not be any battery left, etc...
+I don't run the main bot on this machine because of reliability; sometimes I might need to restart the PC for something stupid, or the power might go out and there not be any battery left, etc...
 Also the connection is worse than the VPS.

 ## Q: What the heck is Kitsunetsuki Classic?